pghalliday/ce-engine/README.md

 Can result in the following deltas:

-- `add` - resulting from the addition of the order
+- `submit` - resulting from the addition of the order
 - `trade` - resulting from trades executed as a result of adding the order

 ## Roadmap